Efferent-Health/efferent-health.github.io/ReleaseNotes/eVue5.21/index.md

 - **Error in columns within Related and Inspect view**: Fixed a bug in the display of the Related and Inspect view columns.
 This error impeded the correct execution of the functionalities.

-- **Uploaded studies were not displayed in the Platform**: Uploaded studies were not being displayed on the platform.
-Fixed the root bug so that uploaded studies are not excluded from the Worklist.
+- **Uploaded studies were not displayed in the Platform**: A small group of uploaded studies were not being displayed on the platform.
+Fixed the root bug so that all uploaded studies are not excluded from the Worklist.

 ---